moved to https://docs.hpc.taltech.ee

 Gaussian long version

 Gaussian is a general purpose package for calculation of electronic structures.
-It can calculate properties of molecules (structures, energies, spectroscopic and thermochemical properties, atomic charges, electron affinities and ionization potentials, electrostatic potentials and electron densities etc.) and reactions properties (such as reaction pathways, IRC) using different methods (such as Molecular mechanics, Semi-empirical methods, Hartree-Fock, Density functional theory, Møller-Plesset perturbation theory, coupled cluster).
-More about Gaussian features can be sound here.
+It can calculate properties of molecules (structures, energies, spectroscopic and thermochemical properties, atomic charges, electron affinities, electrostatic potentials, electron densities etc.) as well as reactions properties (such as reaction pathways, IRC) using different methods (such as Molecular mechanics, Semi-empirical methods, Hartree-Fock, Density functional theory, Møller-Plesset perturbation theory, coupled cluster).
+More about Gaussian features can be found here.

 Environment

-There are currently three versions of Gaussian available at HPC: g09 (revision C.01) and g16 (revision C.01 and C.02).
-Environment is set up by the commands:
+There are several versions of Gaussian available at HPC: g09 (revision C.01) and g16 (revision B.01, C.01 and C.02).
+Environment and Gaussian version are set up by the commands:

 Running Gaussian jobs